b3nny01/MelissaILoveTablut/README.md

 * king threats
 * the number of potentially available escapes for the king
 * the number of effective available escapes for the king
-* the number of empty 'ways' where a ways are the square where the white pawns are initially positioned
+* the number of empty 'ways' where a way is one of the squares where the white pawns are initially positioned

 ## Usage